MicrosoftDocs/Hololens/hololens/hololens-global-assigned-access-kiosk.md

 ## Excluding DeviceOwners from Global Assigned Access Profile

-This feature allows a user who is considered “Device owner” on Hololens to be excluded from Global Assigned Access.
+This feature allows a user who is considered “[Device owner](security-adminless-os.md)" on Hololens to be excluded from Global Assigned Access.
 In order to take advantage of this feature, in the XML blob for multiple-app kiosk configuration, ensure highlighted lines are added:

 ```xml